Hero Image

 Training Information

 34 CFR Part 106.45(b)(10) requires all employee Title IX training materials to be posted publicly.
-Many of the materials posted to this site are proprietary and are copyrighted.
-Your right is a right of inspection and review of the materials on this site, only.
+Many of the materials posted to this site are proprietary and copyrighted.
+Your right is to inspect and review the materials on this site only.
 No other right is granted beyond viewing.
-You are not authorized to copy, use, adapt, save, repost, share publicly, or alter any contents from this site.
-You are not permitted to use the materials on this site for training, or for any commercial purpose.
+You are not authorized to copy, use, adapt, save, repost, share publicly, or alter any content from this site.
+You are not permitted to use the materials on this site for training or for any commercial purpose.

 Required Sexual Misconduct and Title IX Awareness Training for New Employees